 David breaks off his engagement with Alice Brent because he realizes that she is in love with someone else.
 He tells her that he can hear it in her music.
 Now she is free to contact Philip Ritter again.
 But Ritter has asked Lily Conover to marry him.
 His surgery partner Jack thinks he is throwing his career away, and he feels this way because it is a matter of class.
 Lily Conover is a working-class woman now with the face of a concert pianist.
 Even Dr. Philip Ritter can’t change Lily’s working-class proclivities, although he tries.
 He picks out Conover’s hair color and all her clothes.
 He takes her to the opera, but Conover would much rather go to a jazz club and takes Ritter to one, where she meets an old friend, Pete.
 Ritter treats Lily Conover as though the only thing in her past is her wartime injury.
 Ritter never imagines that Lily’s life could be more complicated.

 Lily starts to get more and more annoyed with Philip’s domineering ways, particularly the way that he is trying to changer her tastes and her opinions, not just her physical appearance.
 He isn’t so successful, however.
-A Mr. Cutter from Scotland Yard arrives at the house to talk to Philip Ritter; he informs Ritter that his wife has stolen a brooch from Loring’s jewelry store.
-Philip describes it as a misunderstanding, but he tells Lily that he knows she stole the brooch.
+A Mr. Cutter from Scotland Yard arrives at the house to inform Ritter that his wife has stolen a brooch from Loring’s jewelry store.
+Philip describes it as a misunderstanding to Mr. Cutter, but he tells Lily that he knows she stole the brooch.
 Lily replies, “Didn’t you ever see something you wanted so bad, you just had to have it?”
 Philip sure does.
 He knows how this feels because he remade Lily’s face to have something, someone, that he couldn’t have, even vicariously.

 It's never mentioned in the film whether Lily was a thief before her surgery, but she takes it up with increasing enthusiasm afterward, partly because of her irritation with her husband.
 The next time that she is caught, she is walking out of a department store wearing a fur coat that she did not pay for.
 Philip covers for Lily again, but he is not very sympathetic.
 At one point she asks him, “What am I supposed to do?
 Get down on my knees and thank you for the rest of my life?”
 It’s hard for viewers not to sympathize with her: She is trapped in a life that sounded glamorous at first but feels more and more like the prison she left before her marriage.
 But her behavior becomes increasingly self-destructive.
 She drinks, she parties, she invites her friends over to the Ritter home at all hours.